AckerlyXu/heima/articles/sql-database/sql-database-manage-long-term-backup-retention-portal.md

-<properties
+---
-    pageTitle="Azure portal:Manage long-term database backup retention | Azure"
+title: Azure portal:Manage long-term database backup retention | Azure
-    description="Quick reference on how to configure, manage, and restore from long-term retention of automated Azure SQL database backups in an Azure Recovery Services vault using the Azure portal" services="sql-database"
+description: Quick reference on how to configure, manage, and restore from long-term retention of automated Azure SQL database backups in an Azure Recovery Services vault using the Azure portal
-    documentationcenter=""
-    author="CarlRabeler"
-    manager="jhubbard"
-    editor="" />
-<tags
-    ms.service="sql-database"
-    ms.custom="business continuity"
-    ms.devlang="NA"
-    ms.workload="data-management"
-    ms.topic="article"
-    ms.tgt_pltfrm="NA"
-    ms.date="12/22/2016"
-    wacn.date=""
-    ms.author="carlrab" />
+services: sql-database
+documentationcenter: ''
+author: CarlRabeler
+manager: jhubbard
+editor: ''

+ms.service: sql-database
+ms.custom: business continuity
+ms.devlang: NA
+ms.workload: data-management
+ms.topic: article
+ms.tgt_pltfrm: NA
+ms.date: 12/22/2016
+wacn.date: ''
+ms.author: carlrab
+---

 # Configure, manage, and restore from long-term retention of database backups in an Azure Recovery Services vault using the Azure portal

 In this topic, you learn how to configure, manage, and restore from long-term retention of automated backups in an Azure Recovery Services vault using the Azure portal.
-You can also perform this task using [PowerShell](/documentation/articles/sql-database-manage-long-term-backup-retention-powershell/).
+You can also perform this task using [PowerShell](./sql-database-manage-long-term-backup-retention-powershell.md).

-For more information about long-term backup retention, see [Long-term backup retention](/documentation/articles/sql-database-long-term-retention/).
+For more information about long-term backup retention, see [Long-term backup retention](./sql-database-long-term-retention.md).

-> [AZURE.TIP]
+> [!TIP]
-> For a tutorial, see [Get Started with Backup and Restore for Data Protection and Recovery using the Azure portal](/documentation/articles/sql-database-get-started-backup-recovery-portal/).
+> For a tutorial, see [Get Started with Backup and Restore for Data Protection and Recovery using the Azure portal](./sql-database-get-started-backup-recovery-portal.md).
 >

 ## Configure long-term retention using the Azure portal